A Safe Place to Land. A Real Chance to Rise.

-Uhuru guides individuals from crisis to confidence through stability, opportunity, and leadership.
+Uhuru guides individuals from crisis to confidence through stability, opportunity, and leadership, using evidence based practices.

 Changing Lives